yuhsiang237/yuhsiang237.github.io/source/_posts/Use-C-SemaphoreSlim-to-lock-async.md

 ---
 When writing an async function or method, I encountered a problem with accessing data one-by-one, such as starting 100000 async APIs, which could lead to bugs.

-Below is an problem example.
+Below is a problem example.
 I expect the result to be "Sum:100000", but the actual result is "Sum:99995" or other abnormal results.

 **Example 1:**
 ```csharp